hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 We can see our Submit button but we also see that the Screen is not complete.
 This is because our Snippet is trying to execute the *user_query* Snippet, which does not yet exist.

+There's two import things to note at this point:

-It's important to implement Dynamic Forms this way, treating them as modular units that you can independently test before moving on and making them more complex.
+* **Modular Method** - It's important to implement Dynamic Forms this way, treating them as modular units that you can independently test before moving on and making them more complex.
 At this point, we know that we have a working *Tutorial Players* Screen that executes a working *players_search* Snippet, which in turn tries to execute an undefined *user_query* Snippet.

-It's also worth noting that in the code, *user_query* is contained within a form, so whatever output the Snippet renders, it will be submitted together with the form.
+* **Form Containment** - It's also worth noting that in the code, *user_query* is contained within a form, so whatever output the Snippet renders, it will be submitted together with the form.

-### user_query Snippet
+### The user_query Snippet

 We now want to create a *user_query* Snippet which we refer to in our *players_search* Snippet.